aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/create-new-file-gdb-dataset/_index.md

 ### Q: Are there additional examples and documentation available?
 Explore the [Aspose.GIS documentation](https://reference.aspose.com/gis/net/) for more examples and detailed information.
 ### Q: Where can I purchase Aspose.GIS for .NET?
-You can purchase Aspose.GIS for .NET on the [official purchase page](https://purchase.aspose.com/buy).
+You can purchase Aspose.GIS for .NET on the [purchase page](https://purchase.aspose.com/buy).